Africave-Team/Africave-Team-kippa-senior-backend-engineer-technical/README.md

 It's really up to you to choose your technologies of choice when building this, but it will super uber better if you stayed with the technologies listed in the job description

-We care a lot about documentation, well tested code, a very thought out design pattern, an extendable code, and of course a code that works!
+We care a lot about documentation, well tested code, a well thought out design pattern, an extendable code, and of course a code that works!

 This is a microservice , so we would really like to see how you manage things like data sharing, latency, communication across services, log management....
 I mean you know the chops!